-From The Alferd Packer Restaurant & Grill - named for Colorado’s most famous cannibal - to Baby Doe's Coffee & Bakery, Celestial Seasonings, Jamba Juice, Panda Express, Papa John’s Pizza and Subway, we’ve got something for every taste!
+From the Alferd Packer Restaurant & Grill (named for Colorado’s most famous cannibal) to Starbucks, Celestial Seasonings, Jamba Juice, Panda Express and Subway, we’ve got something for every taste!

-Campus Cash is an easy way to pay for on-campus dining, printing, and laundry services because it’s on your Buff OneCard that you always carry with you.
-Campus Cash is accepted at The Alferd Packer Restaurant & Grill and Baby Doe’s Coffee & Bakery, along with credit cards and cash.
+Campus Cash is an easy way to pay for on-campus dining, printing and laundry services because it’s on your Buff OneCard that you always carry with you.
+Campus Cash is accepted at The Alferd Packer Restaurant & Grill, along with credit cards and cash.
 Bring friends and family to eat at the UMC!

-For information about how to load Campus Cash on your Buff OneCard, visit the Buff OneCard office or click here to deposit online.
+For information about how to load money onto your Buff OneCard, visit the Buff OneCard office or click here to deposit online.

 Al’s Exchangeables are environmentally friendly, reusable, to-go containers for your carryout orders!
 They’re simple and sensible – purchase an Al’s Exchangeable meal container for $5 or a soup container for $3 when you want take-out from the Alferd Packer Restaurant & Grill.
 Exchangeables are made of sturdy plastic, great for keeping leftovers in your fridge.
 When you return for more, simply exchange your used container for a clean one at the cashier station – no additional cost.
 It’s convenient, yours to keep and you can exchange it as often as you like.